Eine romantische Suite: History

 Reger composed the suite in Meiningen during May and June 1912.
 He was director of music of the Hofkapelle there from 1911 to 1914, and wrote most of his compositions for orchestra during this time.
 He dedicated the work to Hugo Grüters.
 During composition time, Reger already offered the premiere to Ernst von Schuch, who had successfully conducted the premiere of Der Rosenkavalier in 1911, and who had a passion for contemporary music.
 Schuch programmed works by Regers regularly from 1906 for the Königliche musikalische Kapelle (Royal Chapel) in Dresden, and had engaged Reger as the pianist for Bach's Brandenburg Concerto No. 5 in 1911.
 Reger dedicated his Lustspiel-Ouvertüre, Op.
 120, to the conductor in return.

 The score and parts of Eine romantische Suite were published by Bote & Bock in September 1912.
 The suite was first performed on 11 October 1912 in the first symphony concert of the Royal Chapel that season, conducted by Ernst von Schuch.

-Arnold Schönberg wrote in 1920 an arrangement of the suite for chamber ensemble.
+Arnold Schoenberg wrote in 1920 an arrangement of the suite for chamber ensemble.
 Reger's suite was published as part of his complete works in volume 4, orchestral works IV (Sämtliche Werke, Band 4: Orchesterwerke IV) by Breitkopf & Härtel in Wiesbaden in 1962.